tjresearch/research-steven_nitin/README.md

 that can let a user know how their plant is growing and diagnose it with any diseases
 ```
 ### Installation and setup
-1. You will need to have openCV, matplotlib, numpy, pickle, and pytorch libraries installed
+1. You will need to have openCV, matplotlib, numpy, pickle, flask and pytorch libraries installed
-2. After pulling the code, create three organized folders for the downloaded images, the edge detection output, and the output for the corresponding pickle files
+2. After pulling the code, create three organized folders for the downloaded images, the edge detection output, the output for the linear regression, and the output for the corresponding pickle files
+3. To have the flask server run successfully, templates must be in the same directory as server.py

 ### Running
 For the edge detection file